Lut99/CookieFactory/README.md

   - Added production chains
   - Finished recipes

-# THE Products
+# The Products

-# THE FACTORY PROCESS
+# The Factory Process

 The factory is simply a collection of modules.
 There are some administrative modules, required for the logistics and administration of a factory.
 But most